 Support Trans Student Athletes

-This year, dozens of states have introduced bills that would ban girls who are trans from participating on girls’ sports teams.
+In 2020, dozens of states introduced bills that would ban girls who are trans from participating on girls’ sports teams.
 Some of the bills could subject any girl to invasive genital screening if their gender was challenged by another student.
-Idaho is the the first state in 2020 to pass anti-trans legislation, including the first legislative ban on trans student athletes.
-We’re suing – add your name to show you’re with us.
+We are suing in Idaho – the only state that has passed such a ban.
+Already in 2021, we have seen states continue to attack trans youth.
+Add your name to show you’re with us.

 Transgender people have the right to participate in sports consistent with who they are, just like anyone.
 Denying this right is pure discrimination.